crftr/postgis-rails-3.2-experiments/README.md

 This is a Rails 3.2.x proof-of-concept application.

-Its purpose is to demonstrate how to use the Postgis extensions for Postgresql.
+Its purpose is to demonstrate how to use the PostGIS extensions for Postgresql through a simple example of business locations.

+*Most of this guide was sourced from the [activerecord-postgis-adapter guide process](https://github.com/rgeo/activerecord-postgis-adapter/blob/2.0-stable/README.md)*

 ## Setup

-Using this library requires a little extra work.
+Using the PostGIS extension requires a little extra work.
 But it's not difficult.

-This app was configured by following the [activerecord-postgis-adapter guide process](https://github.com/rgeo/activerecord-postgis-adapter/blob/2.0-stable/README.md)

 ### Database & Rails Configuration